seanpm2001/smithy/docs/source/quickstart.rst

 The state of a resource is represented through its :ref:-properties <resource-properties>`. ``City`` contains coordinates, and ``Forecast`` has a chance of rain represented as a float.
-Lifecycle operation input and output members map to resource properties or identifiers, unless those members are annotated otherwise.
+Input and output members of resource lifecycle map to resource properties or identifiers.

 .. code-block:: smithy